BoBoBalloon/InnovativeItemsDOCS/README.md

 **Please keep in mind that this plugin depends on the plugin [NBTAPI](https://www.spigotmc.org/resources/nbt-api.7939/).
 Without the plugin installed, Innovative Items will not load.**

+If you need assistance with the plugin, feel free to [join the support discord here](https://discord.gg/jd2Ew5eHjp).

 Configuration examples are listed below as well as links to the proper wiki pages that describe them in more detail.

 # Custom Items